-UniCredit plans bid for Commerzbank: FT
+Unicredit could be spoiler in Deutsche Bank tie-up with Commerzbank

+FRANKFURT/BENGALURU (Reuters) - Deutsche Bank came under increased pressure on Thursday to move forward with a tie-up with Commerzbank following a report that Italy’s Unicredit is preparing a rival bid for the German lender.

-BENGALURU/FRANKFURT (Reuters) - UniCredit SpA is preparing a rival multi-billion-euro bid to take control of Commerzbank AG, as Deutsche Bank AG is facing troubles with its move to buy its rival German lender, the Financial Times reported on Thursday.
+UniCredit is preparing a rival multi-billion-euro bid to take control of Commerzbank as Deutsche Bank faces troubles with its move to buy its rival German lender, the Financial Times reported on Thursday.

-The Italian lender plans to buy a sizeable stake in Commerzbank and merge it with HypoVereinsbank, the German lender it already owns, the paper said, citing people familiar with the matter.

-Shares in Commerzbank were up 3.6 percent in pre-market trade by 0559 GMT, while Deutsche Bank stock was seen opening 0.4 percent higher.

 UniCredit, Commerzbank and Deutsche Bank all declined to comment on the report.